dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

 | Swap account on the SNS Ledger                    | Pre-decentralization swap mode        | Newly-created SNS canisters on the SNS subnet   |

-- #### Step 10: SNS participants participate in the decentralization swap.
+### 10. SNS participants participate in the decentralization swap.

   When the swap starts, the swap canister holds the number of SNS tokens that were specified.
 End users can